alandove/godot-ink-learning/README.md

     story.ChooseChoiceIndex(index)
 ```

+## GDScript usage: signals

-A more Godot-like way of doing things is with signals:
+This is a more Godot-like way of doing things, but it requires inserting some pauses with a timer, as I've now done in the `TextTest.gd` script.

 ```
     ...